mackato/rialy-flex-blank-app/README.md

-# RIALY Blank Application Project for Flex
+# Blank Project for RIALY Flex Application

-This is a blank Application Project using [RIALY](http://github.com/mackato/rialy-flex-framework)
+This is a blank application project using [RIALY](http://github.com/mackato/rialy-flex-framework).

 ## License